josesolana/crystal/README.md

 }
 `````

-Once that you set the configuration file, then you are ablre to use the api.
+Once that you set the configuration file, then you are able to use the api.
  - **Initialization**

    `````php